Shehab-Ayman-1/Info-Manage/README.md

     - Enable Ar Language

-    - Determin Admin And Member Pages

     - Edit Selected Product At Create Product And Similar

-    - Delete Min & Max From Products
+    - Add Action To The Clients And Suppliers Page

     - Think About Clients Level

+    - Add New Page In Statistics Filter Products By Category Or By Company In The Store And The Market In The Same Table

 ```ts
     const { client, user, frontendApi, organization, openUserProfile, getOrganization, createOrganization, setActive } = useClerk();